nabtron/wp-server/readme.txt

 == Changelog ==

 = 2.1 =
+* Fixed issue where settings didn’t reflect immediately after saving changes
+* Compatible up to WP 4.7

+= 2.1 =
-* Compatible upto WP 4.5
+* Compatible up to WP 4.5
 * OOP improvements
 * Added all code into single class, except activation and uninstall hooks (obviously)
 * Added default option (to be turned on for first install)

 = 2.0.3 =
-* Compatible upto WP 4.4.2
+* Compatible up to WP 4.4.2

 = 2.0.3 =
-* Compatible upto WP 4.4.2
+* Compatible up to WP 4.4.2
 * Added css class to button

 = 2.0.2 =
-* Compatible upto WP 4.2.2
+* Compatible up to WP 4.2.2

 = 2.0.1 =
 * Fixed missing files